 Wander into any retailer that sells TVs and you’ll be met with walls – quite literally in these days of ever-expanding TV sizes – of panels all extolling their virtues and price points.
-At the cheapest end of town LCDs still dominate, but if your budget stretches to mid-high-end TVs, you’ll see a lot of conflicting text praising OLED or QLED.
+At the cheapest end of town LCDs still dominate, but if your budget stretches to mid-high-end TVs, you’ll see a lot of conflicting text praising OLED, QLED and mini-LED.

 It’s a battle that can leave you more than a little confused.
-What’s the real difference between between OLED and QLED TVs?
+What’s the real difference between OLED, QLED and mini-LED TVs?

 There are numerous brands offering up OLED TVs, with the majority actually relying on panels produced by the display arm of LG Electronics.
 Yep, that’s right, your fancy new Sony or Panasonic OLED TV is, at one level, actually a fancy new LG TV.
 Including, of course, the ones sold by LG, although they’re technically LG OLED TVs sold by LG Electronics, not by LG Display.